Scott Ginsburg

-Scott K. Ginsburg (born October 6, 1952) is the owner of Boardwalk Auto Group.
-Ginsburg also serves on the board of directors of Sizmek Inc., a worldwide digital media company (SZMK) listed on the NASDAQ.
+Scott Kippel Ginsburg (October 6, 1952 – May 26, 2024) was the owner of Boardwalk Auto Group.
+Ginsburg also served on the board of directors of Sizmek Inc., a worldwide digital media company (SZMK) listed on the NASDAQ.

 Career history

 U.S. Congress

 From 1971 until 1981, Ginsburg worked in the US Congress while attending college and law school.
 He worked for two Iowa Congressmen: U.S. Congressman John C. Culver and U.S. Senator Dick Clark.
 From 1975 until 1981, Ginsburg worked in a professional capacity of Staff Director and later as Staff Director and General Counsel of the U.S. Senate Labor's Subcommittee on Employment, Poverty and Migratory Labor.

 He also worked for the U.S. Senate Subcommittee on Social Security and Medicare.
 U.S. Senator Gaylord Nelson of Wisconsin chaired both of these Subcommittees.
-In 1981, Mr. Ginsburg left his employment with the U.S. Congress and began a career in private industry.
+In 1981, Ginsburg left his employment with the U.S. Congress and began a career in private industry.